Baylor Scheierman

-Baylor Scheierman (born September 26, 2000) is an American college basketball player for the Creighton Bluejays of the Big East Conference.
-He previously played for the South Dakota State Jackrabbits.
+Baylor Arthur Scheierman (born September 26, 2000) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+He played college basketball for the South Dakota State Jackrabbits and the Creighton Bluejays.

 High school career

-Scheierman attended Aurora High School and played basketball, football, baseball, and golf.
+Scheierman attended Aurora High School in Aurora, Nebraska and played basketball, football, baseball, and golf.
 He averaged 16 points, six rebounds, and six assists per game as a junior.
 Scheierman played quarterback and threw for 3,942 yards and a state-record 59 touchdowns as a senior, leading the team to a Class C Championship.
 On the court, Scheierman averaged 22.1 points, 9.8 rebounds and 6.5 assists per game as a senior, leading the Huskies to the state tournament.
 In November 2017, he committed to playing college basketball for South Dakota State, stating he liked the family atmosphere.

 College career

 As a freshman, Scheierman averaged six points, 4.7 rebounds, and 2.2 assists per game, shooting 42.7 percent from the floor.
 He worked on his outside shooting over the summer.
-On March 8, 2021, he scored a career-high 28 points in a 90–88 semifinals loss against Oral Roberts after Kevin Obanor made a game-winning shot.
+On March 8, 2021, he scored a career-high 28 points but lost to Oral Roberts 90-88 in the semifinals of the Summit League Conference tournament after Kevin Obanor made a game-winning shot.
 Scheierman averaged 15.4 points, 9.2 rebounds and four assists per game as a sophomore, shooting 49.8 percent from the floor.
-He was named to the First Team All-Summit League.
+He was named first-team All-Summit League.
 He hit a three-pointer at the buzzer in a 77–74 win against Washington State.
 Scheierman was named Summit League Player of the Year as a junior.
 He averaged 16.2 points per game and led the conference in rebounding (7.8 per game) and assists (4.5 per game), shooting 51 percent from the field.

-Following the season, Scheierman entered the NCAA transfer portal and also declared for the 2022 NBA draft while maintaining his collegiate eligibility.
+Following his junior season, Scheierman entered the NCAA transfer portal and also declared for the 2022 NBA draft while maintaining his collegiate eligibility.
 On May 3, 2022, he committed to Creighton while remaining in the NBA Draft.
 On May 24, 2022, Scheierman withdrew from the NBA draft.
+He averaged 12.8 points, 8.3 rebounds and 3.3 assists per game as a senior, helping Creighton reach the Elite Eight.
+Scheierman opted to return for his fifth season of eligibility.
+During that fifth year, Scheierman averaged a career-high 18.5 points per game, earning Third-Team All-American honors, First-Team All-Big East and leading Creighton to the Sweet Sixteen.

+Professional career

+Boston/Maine Celtics (2024–present)

+On June 26, 2024, Scheierman was selected with the 30th overall pick by the Boston Celtics in the 2024 NBA draft.
+His selection received generally positive reactions from NBA analysts, who saw his experience and fit with the Celtics as positive signs that he could immediately contribute to a team seeking to defend its title.
+On July 6, he signed with the Celtics.
+Throughout his rookie season, he was assigned several times to the Maine Celtics.